Assisted Voluntary Return and Reintegration

 - preserving the integrity of regular migration structures and asylum procedures

 - enhancing dialogue and cooperation between origin, transit and host countries involved in the return process and reinforcing the responsibility of countries of origin towards their returning nationals

-- addressing, to the extent possible, the root causes of irregular migration
+- addressing, to the extent possible, the drivers of irregular migration

-- advocating for the adoption of comprehensive approaches towards voluntary return, including post-return reintegration assistance; and
+- advocating for the adoption of an integrated approach to return, including post-return reintegration assistance, and

 - working with national and international partners in both host country and country of origin, to promote international dialogue and implement capacity-building for AVRR initiatives.

 The Global Compact for Migration

 IOM is contributing thematic expertise to the preparatory process of the global compact for migration.
 Aiding that effort, IOM has published two thematic papers focused specifically on Assisted Voluntary Return and Reintegration.